stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 ## Attendance Policy

 Regular attendance is expected.
-Bracketing religious observance, severe illness, or personal tragedy, no more than three unexcused absences in a single term will be acceptable for this course.
+Bracketing religious observance, serious illness, or personal tragedy, no more than three unexcused absences in a single term will be acceptable for this course.
 This policy applies to:

 - regular class meetings
 - assigned X hours
 - TA meetings

 Four or more unexcused absences may result in repercussions ranging from significant reduction in GPA to failure of the course.
 If you have a religious observance that conflicts with your participation in the course, please meet with me beforehand to discuss appropriate accommodations.

-<span style="color: var(--due)"><i class="fa-solid fa-star"></i></span> | Please note that I am not a monster, but a warm human.
-If you experience human problems of the sort that run up against this policy, I will definitely listen and try to work out something with you.
+<span style="color: var(--due)"><i class="fa-solid fa-star"></i></span> | As I [mention in the health information above](/courses/writing-2/wr2-syllabus-revised/#span-stylecolor-var--duei-classfas-fa-virusispan-health-information--resources): if you are very ill, please don't be a hero by dragging yourself into class to avoid an absence.
+I prefer that you consider the heath of the others in our class and stay home if you have a fever or are possibly contagious.
+If you experience an illness or other human problems of the sort that run up against this policy, I will definitely listen and try to work out something with you.
 Of course, this may not be possible if your emergency prevents you from meaningful participation and commitment to the course.
-As I [mention in the health information above](/courses/writing-2/wr2-syllabus-revised/#span-stylecolor-var--duei-classfas-fa-virusispan-health-information--resources): if you are very ill, please don't be a hero by dragging yourself into class; I really would prefer that you consider the heath of the others in our class and stay home.

 ---